CIS565-Final-Project/Vulkan-Free-Form-Area-Light/README.md

 ==================================

 **University of Pennsylvania, CIS 565: GPU Programming and Architecture, Fianl Project**
+#### Group Members
 * Mengxuan Huang [[LinkedIn](https://www.linkedin.com/in/mengxuan-huang-52881624a/)]
 * Tianyi Xiao [[LinkedIn](https://www.linkedin.com/in/tianyi-xiao-20268524a/)]
 * Licheng Cao [[LinkedIn](https://www.linkedin.com/in/licheng-cao-6a523524b/)]
+#### Platform
-* Tested on: Windows 11, i9-13980HX @ 2.22GHz 64.0 GB, RTX4090-Laptop 16384MB
+* Windows 11, i9-13980HX @ 2.22GHz 64.0 GB, RTX4090-Laptop 16384MB

 ## Description

-In this project, we use Vulkan to build mesh shader render pipelines, which render scenes illuminated by free-form planar area lights.
+In our project, we have engineered a cutting-edge, real-time Vulkan renderer.
+This advanced system utilizes the mesh shader pipeline, a key feature that enables the efficient rendering of scenes illuminated by Free-Form Planar lights.
+This integration not only enhances the lighting realism but also optimizes performance, making it a powerful solution for dynamic and visually rich scenes.

 <p align="center">
   <img src="./img/result.png">